Cyber Monday may be over, but great prices are here to stay.

 Fabric nibs: These nibs are less accurate and so less common than rubber.
 Fabric nibs have the same problem with drag, so they’re not the best choice for writing.

 Plastic nibs: These nibs produce the least amount of drag on the screen, which makes plastic a favorite choice for people who do a lot of writing on their tablets.
 But because the plastic nib is tougher and less flexible than rubber, it makes more noise when it comes in contact with the screen.

 Nib size: You also have to pay attention to the size of the nib.
 Most are about six millimeters in diameter, but they can be smaller or larger.
 The smaller the nib, the more precise you can be.

 Interchangeable nibs: Some stylus pens come with interchangeable nibs so you can swap one out if it wears out or you want to switch to a different thickness.
 If you purchase a stylus pen like this, it’s important to keep track of where you put the extra nibs so you don’t lose them.

-Power: Basic stylus pens are essentially a pen with a rubber nib on the end, and these don’t require charging.
+Basic stylus pens are essentially a pen with a rubber nib on the end, and these don’t require charging.
 But if you’re interested in a Bluetooth or electronic stylus pen, you’re going to need to pay attention to how it charges.
-Electronic styluses can either use a rechargeable or a replaceable battery.
+Electronic styluses can either use a rechargeable or replaceable battery.

 Rechargeable battery: Styluses with a rechargeable battery are often preferred because they’re usually slimmer.
 If you have a rechargeable battery, you might have to wait a while before you can use the stylus again.
 Most come with USB chargers, but some can be plugged directly into the tablet to recharge.